jsdalton/secrets.py/README.md

 # Secrets.py

-Secrets.py is a small Python library that makes it easy to encrypt and decrypt both messages and values.
+Secrets.py is a small Python library that makes it easy to encrypt and decrypt both messages and files.
 It's really just a friendly interface to some of the cryptographic tools in the [PyCrypto](https://www.dlitz.net/software/pycrypto/) library.

 ## Usage
 ### Encrypt and Decrypt